acend/argocd-basics-training/content/en/docs/08/sync_windows.md

 Paste the cron expression on [Crontab Guru](https://crontab.guru/#0_8_*_*_*) to get an explanation of it.
 {{% /alert %}}

-Now try to sync the previously created application
+Now try to sync the previously created application.

 {{% onlyWhenNot no-argocd-cli %}}
 ```bash